A lawn provides a simple but stunning centrepiece for the garden, waiting to be framed by borders and planting.

 - Avoid high traffic when it is recovering to avoid more stress.

 - After watering there may be some patchy areas.
 To repair, rake the area and remove dead grass.
-Apply Gro-Sure Smart Patch, as it contains watering retaining granules and is guaranteed to repair any patch.
+Apply Gro-Sure Smart Patch, as it contains water retaining granules and is guaranteed to repair any patch.

 - Once the grass is recovering, apply a balanced fertiliser to replenish soil nutrients and boost the lawn health.
 Westland SafeLawn releases nutrients gradually to avoid stress and includes grass seed to fill thinning areas.